paul-krug/pytorch-tcn/README.md

 - `embedding_shapes`: Accepts an Iterable that contains tuples or types that can be converted to tuples.
 The tuples should contain the number of embedding dimensions.
 Embedding can either be 1D, e.g., lets say you train a TCN to generate speech samples and you want to condition the audio generation on a speaker embedding of shape (256,).
 Then you would pass [(256,)] to the argument.
 The TCN forward function will then accept tensors of shape (batch_size, 256,) as the argument 'embedding'.
 The embeddings will be automatically broadcasted to the length of the input sequence and added to the input tensor right before the first activation function in each temporal block.
 Hence, 1D embedding shapes will lead to a global conditioning of the TCN.
 For local conditioning, an 'embedding_shapes' argument should be 2D including 'None' as its second dimension (time_steps).
 It may look like this: [(32,None)].
 Then the forward function would accept tensors of shape (batch_size, 32, time_steps).
 If 'embedding_shapes' is set to None, no embeddings will be used.
 - `embedding_mode`: Valid modes are 'add' and 'concat'.
 If 'add', the embeddings will be added to the input tensor before the first activation function in each temporal block.
 If 'concat', the embeddings will be concatenated to the input tensor along the feature dimension and then projected to the expected dimension via a 1x1 convolution.
 The default is 'add'.
 - `use_gate`: If 'True', a gated linear unit (see [Dauphin et al.](https://arxiv.org/abs/1612.08083)) will be used as the first activation function in each temporal block.
 If 'False', the activation function will be the one specified by the 'activation' parameter.
 Gated units may be used as activation functions to feed in embeddings (see above).
 This may or may not lead to better results than the regular activation, but it is likely to increase the computational costs.
 The default is 'False'.
+- `output_projection`: If not None, the output of the TCN will be projected to the specified dimension via a 1x1 convolution.
+This may be useful if the output of the TCN is supposed to be of a different dimension than the input or if the last activation should be linear.
+If None, no projection will be performed.
+The default is 'None'.
+- `output_activation`: